Image guide··11 min read

 3. Pick an output format and quality

 Keep the original format (JPG → JPG) or switch (JPG → WebP is usually the smart move for web).
-A quality slider is available for JPG and WebP (PNG is lossless, so no slider).
+A quality slider is available for JPG and WebP (PNG is lossless, no slider).
 82% is a good default for photos — visually indistinguishable from 100% but 3–4× smaller.

 4. Hit Resize image and download